 It is interesting that today we have a “The Time is Now” demonstration outside; it is interesting to us all to realise that we are moving towards many big problems.
 The thing about the Welsh commission—which I am very pleased the Government want to look at—is that it tries to bring together poverty, education and so on, so that we can look at the problems coming down the line.
 I would like the Minister to agree to meet me so that we can look at what has happened over the last five years with the Welsh commission.
 I am guilty of banging on about the Welsh; I am not a Welshman, but I do love this Act.

 The noble Lord refers to the future generations Act, which is operational in Wales and which we are following with interest.
 As he said, it imposes obligations to achieve certain objectives in Wales.
 Future Generations Commissioner Sophie Howe is charged with monitoring the implementation of the proposals.
-To some extent we are replicating that approach in the environmental Bill to be published later this year, which will set up an office for environmental protection to monitor progress towards our environmental objectives, with powers to impose sanctions against public bodies that do not follow those.
+To some extent we are replicating that approach in the environmental Bill to be published later this year, which will set up an office for environmental protection to monitor progress towards our environmental objectives, with powers to impose sanctions against public bodies that do not follow them.
 So far as a meeting is concerned, I first met the noble Lord in 1991, when he was launching the Big Issue and I was Housing Minister.
 That was an agreeable encounter, and I am sure the next one will be as well.

 My Lords, it has been a real privilege today—as the noble Lord, Lord Bird, mentioned—to spend time with some of the 16,000 people, many of them young, representing all faiths and none, who have come to say to Parliament that the time is now on climate change.
 I very much support the proposal from the noble Lord, Lord Bird.
 Does the Minister agree that the issues of climate change, both in the material sense and the perceived sense—public opinion—are absolutely the pressing priority for the future generation?
 Following the commendable adoption of the net zero by 2050 target, will the Minister share with the House what the Government’s next three priorities are in combating climate change?